Speeding up process key to more affordable housing in Bentonville, study finds

 The nationwide collapse in the housing market those years ago dispersed a talented workforce that had built up in Northwest Arkansas, he said.
 The recent covid pandemic and the supply chain disruption that followed set the region's housing supply further behind demand, he said.

-The city administration including the planning and city code staff are fully aware of the challenges the city faces on the housing issue, he said.
+The city administration, including the planning and city code staff, is fully aware of the challenges the city faces on the housing issue, he said.

 The work group took a yearlong, detailed look at the city planning process and city codes.
 Among other findings, the report says current codes allow up to 52 units per acre in an apartment development -- in theory.
 But city requirements for the number of parking spaces, easements and limits on the heights of buildings mean the actual number of units a builder can get onto an acre is closer to 20, the study says.